 1. Enjoying the Game: Having fun is key to your child's soccer development and more importantly, their well-being.
 Adding multiple leagues, elite competition and off-season training could become detrimental if they don't already really enjoy the game.
 When kids in Brazil, Uruguay, and other developing nations play soccer in the streets with balls made out of socks - they are doing it because they love the game not because mommy and daddy signed them up for a travel team.
 If your child rarely shows a desire to play soccer outside of the team structure, you may consider using the off-season to recharge and explore other interests - not play futsal.

 2. Training Individually (Especially Ball Mastery): Team training does not provide players with nearly enough time on the ball.
 Improving ball manipulation enables players (among other things) to move faster and make quicker decisions - key benefits touted about futsal.
 I am not convinced that futsal does this in a way that couldn't be achieved in outdoor training and outdoor game situations.
 Instead, it's the thousands of hours on the ball that's key - whether it's in the streets of Brazil, a futsal league or at the local park on a cold day in North Carolina.
+As long as the ingredients of passion, hardwork, repetition, enjoyment and good instruction are in place - the player will blossom with or without futsal.

 3. Good coaching: Too often I have seen the same bad coaches from outdoor leagues move to futsal leagues.
 While I believe playing always provides some benefits, a large part of development happens during training.
 If the coach is not engaged or competent - the players will likely not receive the benefits of futsal touted by league organizers.